FrancisCrickInstitute/Yeast-Oris/README.md

 4. Run the analysis script to generate the html analysis report and figures.
-All anaysis results are written to `results`.
+All anaysis results are written to `results/`.

 > [!NOTE]
 > `kitr` requires [pandoc](https://pandoc.org/) to be installed.